 So I went back to the ticket counter and gave them my business card with the description of the jewelry bag on it and asked them to call me if they found it, which of course, they didn't.
 In thinking about it, I'm not sure the ticket counter people even looked through the bag because I think they call the police to come get abandoned bags and maybe don't get involved in looking inside.

 Then when I arrived at my Georgia destination later that day, I called the Lost and Found at the Philadelphia airport, and actually got a human being, by the way, and nothing had been turned in.
 I checked again 5 days later when I arrived back at the Philadelphia airport.

 I guess a dishonest person standing in the kiosk line, saw the jewelry bag inside my open brown bag and decided to take it.

-Also, I want to suggest you call your home owner's insurance agent right now and ask to have a jewelry rider added.
+I want to suggest you call your home owner's insurance agent right now and ask to have a jewelry rider added.
 It's not that expensive and it gives you great peace of mind.
-If you don't have home owner's insurance (or renter's insurance) and you want to speak to an agent I highly respect, you can contact Pat Kelly, of Kelly Insurance and he can help you.
+If you don't have homeowner's or renter's insurance, ask your family and friends for a recommendation.

 Maybe now that we are in the summer months, you might be traveling more.
 Might be worthwhile to consider ways to protect your jewelry!